astrozq/learning-note-by-astrozq/README.md

-# learning note of astrozq
+# Learning Notes of astrozq